Nadrixa/MorningRoutineKata/README.md

 # Morning Routine Kata

-This repository contains practices with Morning Routine Kata
+This repository contains practices with Morning Routine Kata in different languages